 Joining the Clinic

 The Appellate and Supreme Court Clinic I and II occur over both semesters of a student’s third year.
-Enrolled students are introduced to appellate practice in the federal Courts of Appeals and the United States Supreme Court.
-Students work in teams to identify cases suitable for the clinic and then work as pairs to prepare appellate briefs in cases involving the First and Fourth Amendments.
-Students prepare briefs on the merits, amicus briefs, petitions for rehearing or certiorari, appendices, and other appellate filings.
-For cases in the federal courts of appeals, students present oral argument when the court allows and it is otherwise appropriate.
+Enrolled students are introduced to the procedural practice of appellate advocacy in state and federal courts.
+Virginia Attorney General’s Office, students work in pairs to prepare appellate briefs in cases.
+Students prepare briefs on the merits and, present oral argument when the court allows and it is otherwise appropriate.